 - Hard drive: Solid-state drives are recommended.

-- Monitor: 22-inch screens or larger with full HD resolution.
+- Monitor: 22-inch widescreen display or larger with full HD resolution.

 Remember that you generally get what you pay for when it comes to IT hardware.
 You might have to pay a bit more upfront for modern, high-spec devices, but the business advantages - workflow efficiency, ease of use, futureproofing, etc. - tend to far outweigh the costs in the long term.